Marklogic-retired/marklogic-data-hub/CONTRIBUTING.md

 #### Prerequisites
 You need:

-- MarkLogic Server 9.0-7 or later
+- MarkLogic Server (see [Version Compatibility](https://docs.marklogic.com/datahub/refs/version-compatibility.html) for the correct version)
 - Java JDK 8 or later
 - Gradle 4.6 or later
 - A decent IDE.
 (Recommended: IntelliJ)